x-radio/QuickPID/README.md

 void QuickPID::SetMode(uint8_t Mode);
 ```

-Allows the controller Mode to be set to `MANUAL` (0) or `AUTOMATIC` (non-zero). when the transition from manual to automatic occurs, the controller is automatically initialized.
+Allows the controller Mode to be set to `MANUAL` (0) or `AUTOMATIC` (1) or `TIMER` (2). when the transition from manual to automatic  or timer occurs, the controller is automatically initialized.

+Timer mode is used when the PID compute is called by an external timer function or ISR.
+In this mode, the timer function and SetSampleTimeUs use the same time period value.
+The PID compute and timer will always remain in sync because the sample time variable and calculations remain constant.
+See example [AutoTune_Filter_TIMER_Mode.ino](https://github.com/Dlloydev/QuickPID/blob/master/examples/AutoTune_Filter_TIMER_Mode/AutoTune_Filter_TIMER_Mode.ino)

 #### Initialize